AusDTO/gov-au-content-guide/_entries/2016-05-04-hyphens-and-dashes.md

 Use hyphens when 2 or more words form an adjective eg a first-class experience.

-Don’t use hyphens when joining an adverb to a noun eg highly intelligent.
+Do not use hyphens when joining an adverb to a noun eg highly intelligent.

-Many commonly used words are hyphenated eg log-in.
+Some nouns are also hyphenated eg about-face, air-conditioning.
 Check the Macquarie Dictionary.

+Note login is not hyphenated.

+**For example**

+> You need to use your login (noun) to log in (verb) to the site.

 Hyphens can be used to differentiate meaning in verbs eg the group is going to re-form, or we need to reform the policy.